-There's a small built-in stage and footlights, with a curtain covered with small town ads, the same kind of a small town ads, the same kind of a curtain that used to roll up before edgar and Charlie in their less affluent days.
-There's a midget battered piano, a closet full of collapsible chairs, a modern fireproof projection room, complete movie sound equip-ment and reels of funny film, includ-ing, by the way, "The Lovin' Swede."
+There's a small built-in stage and footlights, with a curtain covered with small town ads, the same kind of a curtain that used to roll up before Edgar and Charlie in their less affluent days.
+There's a midget battered piano, a closet full of collapsible chairs a modern free roof projection chairs, a modern fireproof projection room, complete movie sound equipment and reels of funny film, includ-ing, by the way, "The Lovin' Swede."
 Edgar's particular parlor specialty is magic and legerdemain.
 He has all the fancy capes, shells, drums, wands and other traps necessary to pull a pigeon out of his best girl's fluttering bosom.

 Bergen's personal tastes in women run very definitely to brunettes.
-In all his beauing activities in Hollywood he has taken out but one blonde, wood he has taken out but one blonde, the alabaster Anita Louise, but that was even more ephemeral than the average Bergen fling.
-His other feminine fetish is green.
-Anything green-dress, hat, jewelry, eyes-or experience.
+In all his beauing activities in Holly-wood he has taken out but one blonde, the alabaster Anita Louise, but that was even more ephemeral than the average Bergen fling.
+His other femi-nine fetish is green.
+Anything green -dress, hat, jewelry, eyes-or ex-perience.
 Being a true Swede (both his mother and father were born there) Edgar sees that plenty of pale blues and yellows are scattered about his house and his wardrobe too.
 But the Irish comes out when he gets around girls.

-He selected Mary Hanrahan, his personal secretary and general allaround Girl Friday, out of one hundred secretarial applicants because she wore a green dress that matched her eyes!
+He selected Mary Hanrahan, his personal secretary and general all-around Girl Friday, out of one hundred secretarial applicants because she wore a green dress that matched her eves!

 Mary is, after all, the real head woman in Edgar Bergen's life.
-He calls her "my boss."
+He calls her 'my boss."
 She's the only other living person who holds Charlie McCarthy at broadcasts.
 She's a tall, capable Irish girl with dark hair, light eyes and a way of getting things done.
 Clarence, Edgar's brother, handles the many Charlie McCarthy novelties of the big business Edgar Bergen, Incorporated, has grown into.
-But Mary dabbles in everything, radio, dolls, the comic strip, and very effi-ciently too.
-When Bergen acquired his house, she selected all the furni-ture and supervised the decorating.
+But Mary dabbles in everything, radio, dolls, the comic strip, and very efficiently too.
+When Bergen acquired his baseless and the formal strip. his house, she selected all the furni-ture and supervised the decorating.
 Edgar would probably be pretty lost without Mary.

 PROBABLY the most fun he has out of life, besides steering Charlie McCarthy through a welter of funny business, is tinkering.
 Out behind his house is a workshop with all the tools you can think of off hand-wrenches, electric drills, and things.
-Every new piece of machinery he sees he yearns piece of machinery he sees he yearns to investigate.
+Every new piece of machinery he sees he yearns to investigate.
 The other day he put in an order for a Mitchell movie camera.
 They're the newest and best in professional use at the studios and maybe you'd better not know how much they cost.
-Someone asked Edgar why in the world he wanted oneespecially when he already had four other makes.
+Someone asked Edgar why in the world he wanted one-especially when he already had four other makes.
 "I want to take it apart," replied